 The law also protects some wild creatures from disturbance or harassment, or disturbance of their nests or resting places.
 Examples of commonly encountered species are shown below.
-Further details can be found on the Scottish Natural Heritage website.
+Further details can be found on the Scottish Natural Heritage protected areas website.

-You should therefore consider whether the management or capital items you propose will affect any protected species.
+You should therefore consider whether the management options or capital items you propose will affect any protected species.
+Please take in to account the timings and locations of works (for example avoiding disturbance of birds during the breeding season).
 You should note the presence of any protected species in your Farm Environment Assessment or in your Improving Public Access application.